forestgrape/coronavirus/2_biological/coronavirus.md

 * main spreading events observed in indoor settings

 ##### Bovine Coronaviruses
 Abbreviated BCoV.
 Betacoronavirus causing diarrhea and respiratory infections in cattle.

 ## Coronavirus Life Cycle
-As mentioned in [Introduction to Viruses](#introduction-to-viruses) viruses have a multiphase life cycle consisting at least of a [virion].
+As mentioned in [Introduction to Viruses](#introduction-to-viruses) viruses have a multiphase life cycle.
 Coronaviruses have a two phase life cycle:
 * [Virion Phase](#virion-phase):[Virion](#virion) birth form and no active metabolism.
 * [Metabolic Phase](#metabolic-phase): Inside a cell using the cell metabolism.

 ### Virion Phase
 Travel and Wait for Activation.
 Virions have behave similar as seeds of plants: Travel and wait for the right conditions to unleash their energy (spring loaded proteins for viruses and starch for seeds) to start the active phase.

 #### Virion Travel
 Once released from a cell virions are moved by external forces ([movement-of-virions](../2_biological/life-forms.md#movement-of-virions)) until they are [activated](#tropism-virion-phase) to start the cell infection process.
 A virion needs to reach possibly a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to be matched to a receptor on the cell membrane in the order of nanometers.
 All this without being able to move on its own and thus relying on [external movements](../2_biological/life-forms.md#movement-of-virions).
 The virion-target match can happen because the virion is moved to the target, the target is moved to the virion or a combination.

 The infectable cell can be:
 * in the same host or in another host
 * in the same tissue or in another tissue
 * of the same cell type or of another cell type

 #### Virion Activation

-##### Plant Seeds to Virions
-> Plant seeds evolved first to travel and then to be activated under favorable conditions for growth, at least as far as the seeds are able to check the conditions.
-Similarly virions need to be activated to initiate cell entry and thereby start the [metabolic phase](#metabolic-phase).
-Plants mainly need and check the right physical and chemical conditions to growth.
-Correspondingly seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surrounding water to start their metabolism.
-Viruses need the right biological conditions inside the cells.
-Coronaviruses evolved to check biological conditions: receptors on cell membranes and proteases available in the environment around the cell.

 Coronaviruses virions usually need to be activated before they bind to cell or initiate cell fusion.
 Since:
 * The spike are like springs and have stored energy by which a coronavirus virion can induce cell fusion but without metabolism virions can't reload the spikes.